-Influenza (or “the flu”) is a contagious respiratory illness caused by a virus that affects the nose, throat, and lungs.
-Influenza spreads mainly from person to person by droplets from the nose or throat that are released when an infected person coughs or sneezes.
-There are many things that people can do to prevent themselves or their loved ones from getting or spreading the flu.
+Seasonal influenza is commonly referred to as “the flu.”
+It is a contagious respiratory illness caused by viruses that infect the nose, throat, and lungs.
+There are two main types of influenza viruses: A and B. Each type includes many different strains that tend to change from year to year.
+The flu spreads mainly from person to person by droplets from the nose or throat that are released when an infected person coughs or sneezes.
+The best way to prevent the flu is to get vaccinated every year.

 How can I protect my patients?